werval/werval-sample-beerdb/README.md

 This sample is backed by an [EclipseLink][1] [JPA 2][2] store for breweries and beers.
 It expose a [JSON][3] api consumed by an [AngularJS][4] front-end.

+To run in development mode: `gradle devshell`

+To run in production mode: `gradle start`

+To run tests: `gradle check`

+To build a production distribution: `gradle distZip`

 In development and test modes, the JPA 2 store is an in-memory [H2][5] database.
 A production configuration that use [PostgreSQL][6] is provided.